eadwinCode/django-ninja-extra/docs/tutorial/searching.md

 # **Searching**

 **Django Ninja Extra** provides an intuitive searching model using `searching` decoration from the Django-Ninja-Extra searching module.
-It expects a Queryset from as a route function result.
+It expects a Queryset or a List from as a route function result.

 > This feature was inspired by the [DRF SearchFilter](https://www.django-rest-framework.org/api-guide/filtering/#searchfilter)